vezel-dev/zig-sdk/doc/configuration/properties.md

   [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization), i.e.
   randomization of the image base at run time.
 Only affects Windows binaries.
   Defaults to `true`.
+* `StackSize`: Sets the stack size for the main thread.
+This only applies when building executables.
+Unset by default.
 * `Sanitizers`: A semicolon-separated list of [sanitizers](https://github.com/google/sanitizers) to instrument code with.
   Currently, only `thread` is supported.
 Unset by default.